Lately, I've received a few questions from women who are a little apprehensive about going into another person’s home to do a loan signing.

 Understand that there are a lot of people who are going to make money off the loan and they are all interested that the signing takes place.

 Specifically, the people who make money on this deal are the loan officer, the escrow officer, the processor, the real estate agent (if it is a purchase), and the signing service.

 These people will know every detail of the signing appointment: when you are doing the loan signing, with whom, and where the signing will take place.

 So while you may be the only person at the loan signing, there are many people in the shadows monitoring the signing from afar.

 Like I said, there is nothing to worry about.

-While you can absolutely recommend other places to sign loan docs, be sure to read my blog on how to organize loan signings locations, I would be remiss if I didn’t say that most loan signing occur at the borrowers home.
+While you can absolutely recommend other places to sign loan docs, be sure to read my blog on how to organize loan signings locations.
+I would be remiss if I didn’t say that most loan signings occur at the borrowers home.

 But as you can see, you have nothing to worry about.